mcneilr2/UFT/readme.md

 Currenty working on an sqlite version which will carry a localized database file in the file structure from computer to computer.
 As we only have one machine at our shop, the database will only need to be accessed by one user at a time which means a localized database file can be moved from computer to computer as needed without the need to allow remote access through MySQL.
 These are all sort of hacky fixes at this point, if you wanted to scale this project up, a cloud based database manager would be nessesary.

+The purpose of the machine is to facilitate the testing of flexible polyurethane foams with the ability to customize testing standards from ASTM D3574-17.

 # Installation and Execution

 # Usage